 Their health is generally fine aside from joint and eye problems, so making sure that they get that calcium as a puppy is going to be essential.

-Also, they do not enjoy exercise that is too stressful on their skeleton, so gentle walks is going to ultimately prove to be the best.
+Also, they do not enjoy exercise that is too stressful on their skeleton, so gentle walks are going to ultimately prove to be the best.

 The idea of having a dog known as the Russian Bear may not be the first option that leaps into your mind, but just put the name to one side for a moment.